Forecasting Generative Amplification: Outlook

 \section{Outlook}

 The main challenge for LHC physics in the coming years is to prepare for the order-of-magnitude increase in data with the HL-LHC.
-Generative neural networks are key tools to overcome the associated computational obstacles.
-This means evaluating and controlling their performance is crucial.
-A fascinating question concerns the amplification factor, the (inverse) ratio of the size of the training dataset and a dataset with statistical power equivalent to the generative network.
-In this work, we have developed two complementary approaches to estimate the amplification factor without relying on large hold-out test datasets.
+Generative neural networks are one of the key methods to overcome computational obstacles, which means evaluating and controlling their performance is crucial.
+A fascinating aspect of generative network uncertainties is the amplification factor, the (inverse) ratio of the size of the training dataset and a dataset with statistical power equivalent to the generative network.

-First, using an averaging amplification estimate measures the agreement between the integral of the true likelihood and the generative network likelihood for a specific phase-space volume.
+We present two complementary approaches to estimate the amplification factor without large hold-out datasets.
+First, an averaging amplification estimate measures the agreement between the integral of the true likelihood and the generative network likelihood for a specific phase-space volume.
 We demonstrated how this agreement can be estimated using BNNs or network ensembles.
 Second, we showed how to employ a KS test based on the likelihood ratio to extract the differential amplification factor, which compares the generated dataset to the available truth datasets differentially without averaging.

-As a realistic LHC case, we discussed $t\bar t +\,\text{jets}$ production.
-Using our amplification measures, we compared three different generative networks: a transformer, L-GATr, and a LLoCa-Transformer in a CFM generator.
-For the averaging amplification test on a high-$m_{t\bar t}$ region, we confirmed that the Lorentz-equivariant networks lead to amplification in several situations.
-For the relevant phase space region, we also found evidence for amplification using the differential amplification definition.
+As a realistic application, we discussed $t\bar t +\,\text{jets}$ production.
+Using our amplification measures, we compared three different generative networks: a transformer, L-GATr, and a LLoCa transformer, all three inside a CFM generator.
+For the averaging amplification test on a high-$m_{t\bar t}$ region, we confirmed that the Lorentz-equivariant networks lead to amplification.
+For the same phase space region, we also found evidence for amplification using the more demanding differential amplification definition.

-Our study provides a systematic framework to quantify the statistical amplification of generative networks in LHC physics.
-It can easily be applied to tasks beyond the specific toy examples and event generation tasks considered here.
+Our study provides a new systematic framework to quantify the statistical amplification of generative networks in LHC physics.
+It can easily be applied to tasks beyond our toy examples and event generation tasks.